muhamrif/AccountingLedgerApplication/README.md

 # Accounting Ledger Application

-A Java based CLI application, where users can signup and login to securely record their transactions in a Ledger, Deposits and Payments.
-Along with the keeping the record, users can filter be date and by vendors.
-After recording their transactions, users can view and filter the transactions by Deposits and Payments.
+A Java based CLI application, where users can signup and login to securely record their transactions,including Deposits and Payments, in a Ledger.
+Along with the keeping the record, users can filter by specific dates and by vendors.
+After recording their transactions, users can view and filter the transactions by Deposits and/or Payments.

 ## Tech Stack